google-research/flood-forecasting/docs/source/usage/config.rst

 -  ``learning_rate_epochs_drop``: An integer that specifies the number of epochs to wait before the learning rate is dropped.
 A value of 5 would cause the learning rate to decrease after every 5th epoch.
-A value of 0 would cause the next epoc without improvement to decreate the rate right away after the current epoc.
+A value of 0 would cause the next epoc without improvement to decreate the rate right away after the current epoc for ReduceLROnPlateau.

 -  ``batch_size``: Mini-batch size used for training.